stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/02-install-app.md

 and `v3` shows red stars:

 [SCREENSHOT]

+That's because there are 3 versions of reviews deployment for our reviews service.
+Istio’s load-balancer is using a _round-robin_ algorithm to iterate through the 3 instances of this service.

+You should now have your OpenShift Pods running and have an Envoy sidecar in each of them alongside the microservice.
+The microservices are productpage, details, ratings, and reviews.
+Note that you'll have three versions of the reviews microservice:

+`oc get pods`{{execute}}

+Notice that each of them shows 2 containers ready for each service (one for the service and one for its sidecar).

 Now that we have our application deployed and linked into the Istio service mesh, let's take a look at the immediate value we can get out of it without touching the application code itself!